orientechnologies/orientdb-docs/Distributed-Configuration.md

 ## History

+### v2.2.13
+New setting `newNodeStrategy` to specify what happens when a new node joins.
+This affects the behaviour when a node is unreachable.
+If it is not present under the `servers` list, then it's removed from the configuration and it doesn't concur in the quorum anymore.

 ### v2.2
 The intra-node communication is not managed with Hazelcast Queues anymore, but rather through the OrientDB binary protocol.
 This assure better performance and avoid the problem of locality of the Hazelcast queues.
 Release v2.2 also supported the wildcard "majority" and "all" for the read and write quorums.
 Introduced also the concept of static cluster owner.
 Furthermore nodes are not removed by configuration when they are offline.

+Introduced Load balancing at client level.
+For more information look at [load balancing](Distributed-Configuration.md#load-balancing).

 ### v1.7
 Simplified configuration by moving.
 Removed some flags (replication:boolean, now it’s deducted by the presence of “servers” field) and settings now are global (autoDeploy, hotAlignment, offlineMsgQueueSize, readQuorum, writeQuorum, failureAvailableNodesLessQuorum, readYourWrites), but you can overwrite them per-cluster.

 For more information look at [News in 1.7](http://www.orientechnologies.com/distributed-architecture-sharding/).

-### v2.2
-Introduced Load balancing at client level.
-For more information look at [load balancing](Distributed-Configuration.md#load-balancing).